Venezuela's Hugo Chavez dies from cancer

 Chavez was briefly toppled in a coup in 2002, but returned triumphantly after his supporters took to the streets.

-Apparently realizing the end was nigh, Chavez named Maduro his successor in December, just before his fourth operation, which followed months of gruelling chemotherapy and radiation treatment.
+Apparently realizing the end was nigh, Chavez named Maduro his successor in December, just before his fourth operation, which followed months of grueling chemotherapy and radiation treatment.

 MADURO'S PROSPECTS